zfortier/arduino_keyboard_emulator/README.md

   (Arduino 7) -> (UART Tx)
   (Arduino 8) -> (UART Rx)
-  (Arduino Ground) -> (UART Ground) -> (RasPi Ground)
+  (Arduino Ground) -> (UART Ground) -> (RasPi Ground) (Arduino USB) -> (RasPi USB)
 ```

+An easy way to tell if things worked is to plug the USB back into the same
+PC used to program the MCU, so both the USB and UART are connected, and open
+a serial terminal emulator and connect to the UART device using unbuffered
+key mode.
+The first key stroke should start a feedback loop and print forever.
+The OS should also recognize the USB device as a keyboard, or at least as some
+type of HID.

 #### To Use as keyboard, flash with keyboard firmware:
 ```